overview/overview-local/README.md

 There's a bug in Docker v1.9.1, only on Windows and Mac OS X. We've documented more at https://groups.google.com/d/msg/overview-dev/_dEE10njjCk/rVyl6GZkAAAJ.

+## Microsoft Edge says "Hmm, we can't reach this page."

+We are aware of this issue: it affects lots of projects that use our technology.
+We know of no workaround at present.
+Use any other web browser -- even Internet Explorer, which also comes pre-installed on your Windows computer -- and Overview will work fine.

 # Uninstalling

 If you want Overview gone forever, open a terminal and run these commands: